Coptis trifolia (Three-leaf Goldthread)

-A single flower 3/8 to ½ inch across at the end of a long naked stem, with 5 to 7 white petal-like sepals that drop off early and numerous white-tipped stamens surrounding bright green styles that are curled at the tip.
+A single flower 3/8 to ½ inch across at the end of a long naked stem, with 5 to 7 white petal-like sepals that drop off early.
+Numerous white-tipped stamens surround bright green styles that are curled at the tip.
 Alternating with the sepals are golden yellow club-shaped petals that are shorter than the stamens, with a cup-shaped tip that holds nectar.
 A plant typically has 1 flowering stem but may have multiples.

 Leaves and stem:

 Leaves are evergreen, basal, palmately compound in groups of 3 at the end of a naked stem that is shorter than the flower stem.
-Leaflets are fan-shaped, up to 1 inch long, with notched tips or shallow lobes, small teeth around the tip half, and a shiny surface.
-Leaves and stems are hairless.
+Leaflets are fan-shaped, up to 1 inch long, hairless, with notched tips or shallow lobes, small teeth around the tip half, a shiny surface, and a minute stalk.
+Stems are slender and hairless.

 Please visit our sponsors

-Photos courtesy Peter M. Dziuk, taken at Boot Lake SNA
+Photos by K. Chayka and Peter M. Dziuk, taken at Boot Lake SNA, Anoka County

 Have you seen this plant in Minnesota, or have any other comments about it?